Neoncluster/Apple-Macintosh-Plus-128k-512k-grill-vent-replacement/README.md

   100% fill.
   No supports were needed on my Ender-3 V3 SE budget printer.
-  Print with the top (outside facing) part the grill face-down on the printer bed.
+  Print with the top (outside facing) part of the grill face-down on the printer bed.
   I used eSun PLA+ bone white colour filament for the final print.

   ![Grill build](https://github.com/user-attachments/assets/3e368393-90c6-43ae-a808-7b2a87a8f4d0)